DITA

 Effectively implementing DITA for scalable technical manuals requires a strategic, multi-faceted approach.
 To ensure a seamless transition and maximize the benefits of DITA, consider these five key steps, each building upon the previous:

-1. Establish DITA Content Strategy and Modeling
+1. Build Your DITA Content Strategy

 To begin building a solid foundation for your technical documentation, conduct thorough content audits.
 This process reveals reuse opportunities and enables the creation of consistent content models, essential for a successful DITA implementation.
 Carefully plan content migration and structure optimization to ensure a smooth transition, maintaining existing workflows and user access.